Towards Native AI in 6G Standardization: The Roadmap of Semantic Communication: Semantic Architecture and Key Enabling Technologies

 \subsection{Key Enabling Technologies}

-Building on the SemCom architecture, the practical implementation and realization of native-AI 6G rely on the coordinated advancement of key enabling technologies.
-Fig.~\ref{fig:SemCom_Key_Technologies} illustrates four key enabling technologies, providing a unified technical perspective and design framework for future specifications.
-These technologies guide the evolution of communication systems from traditional bit-level transmission toward intelligent information platforms characterized by ``understanding before transmission'' and task-driven principles, thereby laying the foundation for efficient, low-latency, and highly robust 6G SemCom.
+Building on the SemCom architecture, the realization of native-AI 6G requires coordinated advances in key enabling technologies.
+Fig.~\ref{fig:SemCom_Key_Technologies} illustrates four enablers that provide a unified design framework for future specifications and drive the evolution from bit-level transmission toward a task-driven, ``understanding-before-transmission'' communication paradigm.